 The final step is the reward.
 In this step, you should reward yourself for completing the habit.

 My favourite prize would be to have a doughnut, but that is counteractive to the habit I am trying to form so I wanted to do something that would incentivise me and bring me immediate gratification.

 At developgoodhabits.com website, they have provided a list of 155 rewards to choose.

 In the end, I opted for a £3 deposit for my fun fund.
 Each time I complete a habit, I put £3 aside to buy any gadgets, games and books I wanted.
 If I completed the 31-day challenge, I would have £93 to spend on anything I wanted!

 James Clear believes that if you can track your habit, the more likely you will stick to it.
-The reasons for this is it reminds you to act; it motivates you to continue and brings immediate satisfaction.
+The reasons for this is it reminds you to complete your habit, and it motivates you to continue.

 He proposed the best way to this is as part of a journal.
 I do not journal every day, so I decided to use an app.